-Sensory Preferences: Yours, Mine, and Ours.
+Sensory Preferences: Yours, Mine, and Ours

 There is a myth that instituting sensory-friendly criteria creates accessibility for everyone with sensory sensitivities.
 This is not the case.
 Everyone has different sensory preferences.
 Those preferences exist whether or not you experience any of the hidden disabilities that contribute to sensory sensitivity, or not.
 Therefore, it is impossible to accommodate all sensory needs at the same time.